scalefocus/contacts/README.md

 _ScaleFocus Xamarin Playgrounds_
 ScaleContacts is a simple co-workers' contacts management mobile application.
-The application will be using code and guidence from the prebuild [Xamarin Acquaint](https://github.com/xamarinhq/app-acquaint).
+The application will be using code and guidance from the prebuild [Xamarin Acquaint](https://github.com/xamarinhq/app-acquaint).

 ## Features